 In addition, the entire Ohio State community will have access to Swift coding courses, workshops and resources.
 The Mobile Design Lab is available for all to explore ideas that may further enhance teaching and learning.

 The Digital Flagship initiative will be coordinated through the Office of Distance Education and eLearning, in partnership with the University Institute for Teaching and Learning and the Corporate Engagement Office.
 Together they will provide a comprehensive eLearning toolset, mobile-ready classrooms, pedagogical support for teaching and learning with technology, and assistance with economic development opportunities.

 If you find an iPad, please contact the IT Service Desk (614-688-4357) to determine if it is a Digital Flagship device and receive return instructions.

 The broad goal of Digital Flagship is to support students in developing digital literacy and workforce readiness to help them succeed at Ohio State and beyond.
 Thus, we want to lead instructors in creating engaging, active, adaptive courses that prioritize student-centered approaches and digital pedagogy.

-While the devices are an exciting part of this initiative we encourage instructors to think instead about the basic steps they can take to make courses more digitally accessible to all students.
-Three basic actions we suggest in Carmen are; utilizing the grade book feature, uploading a syllabus to the 'syllabus' section and adding all assignment due dates.
+While devices are an exciting part of this initiative, we encourage instructors to think about the basic steps they can take to make courses more digitally accessible to all students.
+Three basic actions we suggest in Carmen are: utilizing the grade book feature, uploading a syllabus to the 'syllabus' section and adding all assignment due dates.